-What about shopping, which are the best areas to go and what would you recommend buying?
+What about shopping in New York, which are the best areas to go and what would you recommend buying?

 For the classic NYC shopping experience, a stroll down 5th Avenue is a must.
 You’ll hit all the luxury stores…Prada, Louis, and Gucci, to name a few.
 But for a bit more variety (think luxury boutiques alongside ready-to-wear chain stores alongside mom-and-pop shops), SoHo is where you want to shop–there’s a bit of everything!
 Stop into Le Labo to find your signature scent, the original Tiffany & Co. to add an “I heart NY” charm to your bracelet, Henri Bendel’s for a monogrammed-on-the-spot passport cover, and Strand to grab a few NYC inspired books to read on your trip as well as one of their signature tote bags.

-Is there a very touristy sight in New York that you haven’t yet visited but want to?
+Is there a top New York tourist attraction that you haven’t yet visited but want to?